s-w-1-t-c-h/dart_rs/README.md

 # dart_rs v1.1
-Updated dart reverse shell based on [this one](https://github.com/Potato-Industries/dartrs) by [Potato-Industries](https://github.com/Potato-Industries).
+Updated and (currently) decent basic dart reverse shell based on [this one](https://github.com/Potato-Industries/dartrs) by [Potato-Industries](https://github.com/Potato-Industries).
 Pretty self explanatory.

-# Updated and (currently) fabulous

-Code has been rewritten to support the latest version of Dart, error handling improved, process management problems fixed, etc.

-Avoids quite a few AV products, including BitDefender.
+Code has been rewritten to support the latest version of Dart, error handling improved, process management problems fixed, etc. Avoids quite a few endpoint AV products, including BitDefender.

 # How to compile

 You’ll need Windows.
-I used a Windows 10 7 64-bit VM.
+I used a Windows 10 64-bit VM.
 From there:

 1. Install the Dart SDK from dart.dev via the instructions (using Chocolately is easiest)